thoughtspot/tse-step-by-step/lesson-02-setting-up/README-02.md

 You will also need the following:

+* A modern web browser.
+We'll use Chrome in the examples, but you should be able to use other browsers like Safari or Edge.
 * A text editor for editing code.
 You can use any text editor, but an IDE that support HTML, CSS, and Javascript will work better.
 The examples in this course use PyCharm, a popular IDE for Python and web development.
 * A web server to run the code.
 You can use any web server that will serve static content.
 The examples will use the Python3 [http.server](https://docs.python.org/3/library/http.server.html) which is a lightweight server userful for development.